🍎 🍕 Less apples, more pizza 🤔 Have you seen Buffett’s portfolio recently?Explore for Free

 © Reuters.
 A morning jogger gestures as he runs past a fire lit by members of the New Jersey Forest Fire Service as part of back burning efforts alongside Palisades Interstate Parkway in Englewood Cliffs, New Jersey, U.S., November 8, 2024.
 Julian Leshay Guadalupe/N

-By Brendan O'Brien and Rich McKay
+By Rich McKay and Daniel Trotta

 "It was windy, real windy, but that's all, so I just started my regular day until I saw the smoke and then the fire," he said.
-Gottlieb grabbed some garden hoses and thought he could keep the blaze away from the house.
+Gottlieb said he grabbed some garden hoses and thought he could keep the blaze away from the house.

 "Suddenly the smoke got real heavy and embers were falling all around," he said.
 "It was hot, real hot, like 150 degrees (65 C).
 So I grabbed the keys to my truck," he said.
 He and his wife, Linda Fellerman, barely made it out.
 One road was blocked by a fallen tree until a neighbor with a chainsaw cut it away.